 Thrush occurs when the Candida albicans fungus collects on the mouth’s lining.
 The result is white lesions that usually form on the tongue or inner cheeks.
 It can also spread to the throat, gums, mouth roof and even the tonsils.
 The painful lesions might bleed on contact.

 Thrush usually occurs in people with compromised immune systems, those who wear dentures or inhale corticosteroids, and babies.
 The lesion in mouth can resemble a cottage cheese substance.
 In addition to pain and bleeding, other symptoms include loss of taste and cotton mouth.
 Treatments can range from antifungal medication for babies, diet changes, improved oral hygiene and salt water rinses.

 Hand-Foot-and-Mouth Disease (HFMD)

-This virus is common in young children, notes the Mayo Clinic.
+This virus is common in young children.
 Classic symptoms include painful red lesions on the inner cheeks and tongue, a red rash on the hands and feet, fever, sore throat and general malaise.
-Symptoms emerge three to six days after contraction.
+Symptoms emerge up to three to six days after contraction.

 There is no treatment.
 The virus usually runs its course in seven to 10 days.
 A topical oral anesthetic can help with the mouth sores pain while pain medications like acetaminophen can relieve the malaise.

 Maintaining a healthy mouth is a good start when it comes to preventing oral infections from forming.
-Brush and floss at least twice each day.
-Brush with a toothpaste like Colgate Total Advanced Whitening toothpaste, as it helps prevent plaque, gingivitis, tartar build-up, cavities and bad breath.
+Brush and floss at least twice each day, as it helps prevent plaque, gingivitis, tartar build-up, cavities and bad breath.
 And remember to schedule regular checkups with your dentist.